MihretZemedkun/week08/README.md

                                                      =
 ```

 A lookup of a non-local variable can involve some number of hops of the static chain.
 Each hop entails a `LOD` instruction which is likely to be relatively slow.
-For this reason, compilers for languages with this combination of features would sometimes implement a `display`.
-A display contains local copies of non-local variables.
+For this reason, compilers for languages with this combination of features would sometimes implement a *display*.
+A display is an area of an activation record containing local copies of non-local variables.
 Building a display on procedure entry is time consuming.
 And copying display entries back to their host activation records on function exit is time consuming too.

 #### Variables Escaping the Scope of their Binding Occurrences